Sightline Payments Review

 Play+ (FDIC-insured wallet), Play+ Mastercard, Play+ Visa Debit, Sightline Debit, VIP Select ($1M limit accounts), Cashless cage and slot integrations

 Two surfaces.
-Play+ is the consumer-facing wallet: a FDIC-insured prepaid account at Bank of George with a co-branded Mastercard (originally Visa; Mastercard launched October 2021 starting with Resorts World Las Vegas).
-Players load funds via ACH, debit card, cash at retail or casino cage, online banking, Apple Pay or Google Pay.
-They spend the balance funding sportsbook deposits, paying at casino slots/tables/POS, withdrawing at ATMs, or anywhere Mastercard is accepted.
-VIP Select is the high-limit tier — up to $1 million balance with multi-million aggregate FDIC coverage via Cross River's IntraFi sweep.
-Sightline Debit is the more recent extension — players can use a regular debit card to fund gaming directly while Sightline manages the bank-side compliance and consumer protection.
+Play+ is the consumer-facing wallet: a FDIC-insured prepaid account at Bank of George with a co-branded Mastercard (the Play+ Mastercard launched October 2021 starting with Resorts World Las Vegas; a Visa Play+ debit card variant launched February 2023).
+Players load funds via ACH, debit card, cash at retail or casino cage, online banking, Apple Pay or Google Pay, then spend the balance funding sportsbook deposits, paying at casino slots/tables/POS, withdrawing at ATMs, or anywhere Mastercard/Visa is accepted.
+VIP Select is the high-limit tier, up to $1 million balance with multi-million aggregate FDIC coverage via Cross River Bank's IntraFi sweep.
+Sightline Debit, launched September 2025 with Rush Street on BetRivers, is the newer rail: a demand deposit account at Cross River Bank with a Visa debit card issued by Cross River (i2c is the issuer processor), so players can fund gaming directly from a regulated bank account rather than via a prepaid wallet load.
 On the operator side, Play+ surfaces inside the casino management system (IGT, Konami, Aristocrat, Light & Wonder) or inside the online cashier (direct integration or Paysafe gateway).
-There is no separate operator API surface — the operator experience is the CMS or gateway integration plus a partner success team relationship.
+There is no separate operator API surface, so the operator experience is the CMS or gateway integration plus a partner success team relationship.

 Payment Methods

-Seven funding paths into Play+ and one outbound: ACH bank transfer (instant via PayWithMyBank, slower via traditional ACH), debit card load, cash at participating retailers (limited footprint vs PayNearMe's 31,000 locations), cash at casino cage (the land-based deposit path), online banking, Apple Pay and Google Pay onto Play+, and Visa/Mastercard load.
+Seven funding paths into Play+ and one outbound: ACH bank transfer (instant via PayWithMyBank, slower via traditional ACH), debit card load, cash at participating retailers (a limited footprint against PayNearMe's 62,000+ locations), cash at the casino cage (the land-based deposit path), online banking, Apple Pay and Google Pay onto Play+, and Visa/Mastercard load.
 The Play+ card itself works at any ATM and any Mastercard/Visa-accepting merchant once funded.
-Outbound from sportsbook to Play+ is instant (the operator pushes winnings into the wallet); Play+ to bank ACH runs 1-3 business days.
-There is no SEPA, no iDEAL, no Sofort, no PIX, no OXXO, no Skrill, no Neteller — because there is no international operation.
+Outbound from sportsbook to Play+ is instant, since the operator pushes winnings into the wallet, while Play+ to bank ACH runs 1-3 business days.
+There is no SEPA, no iDEAL, no Sofort, no PIX, no OXXO, no Skrill and no Neteller, because there is no international operation.
 Sightline optimizes one rail to a high level rather than offering breadth.

 Verticals

 US gaming and lottery only.
-Sports betting (DraftKings, FanDuel, BetMGM, Caesars Sportsbook, Rush Street/BetRivers, William Hill), online casino (Golden Nugget, BetMGM Casino, FanDuel Casino in NJ/PA/MI/WV), land-based casino (MGM Resorts, Caesars Entertainment, Hard Rock, Resorts World Las Vegas, Parx Casino, multiple tribal operators), state lottery (Oregon, Pennsylvania), and pari-mutuel/horse racing (Churchill Downs, TVG).
-No e-commerce, no SaaS billing, no consumer lending, no telecom.
-The single-vertical focus is the entire investment thesis — Cannae and Searchlight bought into a regulated US gaming payments specialist, not a generalist.
+Sports betting (DraftKings, FanDuel, BetMGM, Caesars Sportsbook, Rush Street/BetRivers, William Hill), online casino (Golden Nugget, BetMGM Casino, FanDuel Casino in NJ/PA/MI/WV), land-based casino (MGM Resorts, Caesars Entertainment, Hard Rock, Resorts World Las Vegas, Parx Casino, multiple tribal operators), state lottery (Oregon, Pennsylvania) and pari-mutuel/horse racing (Churchill Downs, TVG).
+There is no e-commerce, no SaaS billing, no consumer lending and no telecom.
+The single-vertical focus is the entire investment thesis: Cannae and Searchlight bought into a regulated US gaming payments specialist, not a generalist.

 Pre-Built iGaming Integrations